mariobox/Hugo-Source/content/post/gitflow.md

 * Type <code>git init</code> to create a new subdirectory, called .git, where your file changes are going to be tracked.

-* Create a new file, let's say: *grocery.txt* (a simple text file listing different grocery stores in your neighborhood).
+* Create a new file, for example one called *grocery.txt* (a simple text file listing different grocery stores in your neighborhood) by typing <code>touch grocery.txt</code>.

-* Add some grocery store names and save the file.
+* Open your favorite text editor, add some grocery store names and save the file.

 * Add the file to the staging area by doing <code>git add grocery.txt</code>